 Bill Horner III is a third-generation newspaperman who followed his grandfather and father as publisher of The Sanford Herald.
-Now, 43 years after his first byline in that newspaper, and out of semi-retirement, he is part of the ownership group of the News + Record.
-He has been on the staff of eight different newspapers, beginning with my early days as a sportswriter (which helped support his autograph collection); his last 20 years have been as a publisher.
-Bill Horner III is a husband (celebrating 30 years married to Lee Ann), father to three incredibly talented kids.
+Now, 45 years after his first byline in that newspaper, and out of semi-retirement, he is part of the ownership group of the News + Record.
+He has been on the staff of eight different newspapers, beginning with his early days as a sportswriter (which helped support his autograph collection); his last 20 years have been as a publisher.
+Bill Horner III is a husband (celebrating 31 years married to Lee Ann), father to three incredibly talented kids.
 He is also a lover of books, travel, the mountains and acoustic guitar music.
 He is also a slow road cyclist and a keen enthusiast of German Rieslings and Argentinian Malbecs.
 In high school, his history teacher Mrs. Alice King told his entire class: "Bill is the only person who has permission to do two things at once."

-Hannah McClellan is the education and local goverment reporter for the Chatham News + Record.
+Hannah McClellan is the education and local goverment reporter for the Chatham News + Record and the paper's web editor.
 She's an avid reader and writer and 2020 graduate from UNC-Chapel Hill, and is passionate about using journalism to amplify important, yet often overlooked, voices and stories.
 She has reported for Star News Media, UNC Media Hub and The Daily Tar Heel and her work has been featured in the News & Observer, Chapel Hill Magazine, Durham Magazine and more.
 In her free time, McClellan is a procrasti-baker and sometimes runner who loves snappy ledes and morning coffee.
 She is also a big fan of em dashes.

 When Johnson was 5, she decided that she wanted to tell stories professionally, and 16 years later, that dream has finally come true.
 She is a recent Carolina grad with a passion for local journalism — a passion she honed as a reporter for The Daily Tar Heel and the Durham VOICE.
 Beyond storytelling, she enjoys photography, drawing and traveling (though only when she’s not likely to catch a certain virus).